-As the end of the year approaches and employees enrolled in Section 125 FLEX PAY PLANS calculate the dollars left in their flexible spending account due to the “Use it or lose it” policy, it is a good time to remember that MigreLief is considered an OTC (over the counter) item that qualifies for reimbursement under your flex-pay plan.
+As the end of the year approaches and employees enrolled in Section 125 FLEX PAY PLANS calculate the dollars left in their flexible spending account (FSA) or healthcare spending accounts (HSA) due to the “Use it or lose it” policy, it is a good time to remember that MigreLief is considered an OTC (over the counter) item that qualifies for reimbursement under your flex-pay plan.

 Per the IRS – Eligible expenses include, “Dietary supplements or herbal medicines to treat medical conditions in narrow circumstances.”

 MigreLief qualifies however, as of 2011 qualifying OTC items require a note from your doctor.

 Many MigreLief users have been prescribed MigreLief by a neurologist, general practioner or other healthcare professional for medical purposes.
 If you use MigreLief for managing your migraines, approach your healthcare practioner for a prescription to be placed on file with your flex-pay plan administrator so you can purchase it monthly with your pretax dollars.

 Studies have shown that employees on average lose approximately $100 annually in forfeited balances within their employee health care flex spending accounts because any money remaining in your flexible spending account on Dec 31 disappears and is retained by your employer.